sleeyax/stremio-addons/packages/addons/stremio-podcasts-addon/cache/README.md

 # Cache
 Cached files will be stored here.
+Do not remove this directory